"False"

 Material with no personal author

 Some sources do not have a personal author.
-In those cases, corporate authors (organisations, companies, and authorities etc.) will function as “authors”.
-If a journal article does not have a personal author, use the title of the journal as an in-text reference.
+In such cases, corporate authors (organisations, companies, and authorities etc.) will function as “authors”.
+If a journal article lacks a personal author, use the title of the journal as an in-text reference.

 Example